Signed Into Law

 Which agencies enforce SB2807?

-SB2807 is enforced by Texas Department of Motor Vehicles (TxDMV), Department of Public Safety (DPS) and Texas Department of Licensing and Regulation (TDLR).
+SB2807 is enforced by Department of Public Safety (DPS), Texas Department of Licensing and Regulation (TDLR) and Texas Department of Motor Vehicles (TxDMV).

 Q

-The compliance urgency for SB2807 is rated as "critical".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB2807 is rated as "critical".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q